Ankit0592/Masterbot/Report/report.md

 A. User enters ‘Create MAS’ to the bot.
 (MAS is the currently hosted project ID)<br>
 B. User then enters issue type.
 (1 for Bug, 2 for Task, 3 for Exit)<br>
 C. User then enters summary like 'Lazy loading is buggy'.<br>
-D. Bot then provides a list users who have worked on similar issues.
+D. Bot then provides a list users who have worked on similar issues. <br>
 E. User can select 'Exit' <br>
    i.
 If 'Exit' is selected no further action is taken.<br>
    ii.
 No new issue will be created.
 [PASS]<br>